 Even during the Great Depression, people found a way to make a living, and some people made fortunes.
 It continues to fascinate me that during every U.S. recession, more new small businesses are started than during the good times.

 The people who thrive in any economy are those who see value where others don’t.

-During the Depression, while others stood in breadlines, the value-creators found ingenious ways to meet their own needs by meeting others’ needs.
-People were still spending money: people still had to eat, needed somewhere to live, needed the staples, and still wanted to entertain themselves.
+During the Depression, while others stood in breadlines, the value-creators found ingenious ways to feed their families and keep a roof over their own heads by meeting others’ needs.
+After all, even then people were still spending money: people still had to eat, needed somewhere to live, needed the staples, and still wanted to entertain themselves.

 Value is anything that someone else would willingly pay for – a fair trade.
 This is not an objective measurement – one man’s trash is another man’s treasure.
-So, you have to become skilled at seeing things from another person’s point of view or you may dismiss your golden opportunity as just another pile of trash.
+So, begin the practice of becoming aware of seeing things from another person’s point of view or you may dismiss your next golden opportunity as just another pile of trash.

-Interestingly, it’s often our own talents, skills and abilities that we most easily overlook.
+Interestingly, it’s often your own talents, skills, and abilities that you most easily overlook.
 And that’s right where you’ve got to start.